-99. The Public Health Grant is a ringfenced and is required to cover expenditure incurred in delivering the Public Health function, which covers mandated (statutory) services and non-mandated (non-statutory) services.
-Sexual Health is a mandated function.
+- 99. The Public Health Grant for Enfield in 2021/22 is £17.531m, this being a slight increase of £241k or 1.4% from 2020/21. - 100.
+The Public Health Grant is ringfenced and is designed to cover expenditure incurred in delivering the Public Health function, which covers mandated (statutory) services and non-mandated (non-statutory) services. - 101.
+Sexual Health is a mandated function and requires each local authority to provide, or secure the provision of, open access sexual health services in its area including: preventing the spread of sexually transmitted